 The Devitalization of Detroit

 Black life in Detroit is unrecognizable to the planners of the New Detroit.
-Detroit the existing, living city simply isn’t to the elite, so long as it is a Black city.
+Detroit the existing, living city simply isn’t to the elite, so long as it is a black city.
 Revitalization is the influx of young white people and investments by white capitalists.
-Devitalization—a geography of social death and an unuttered word—is the process by which Detroit became a Black metropolis.
-Detroit is said to be in need of revitalization and that revitalization imagines a geography devoid of humans, a “blank canvas”, because the social death of Blackness imagines Black residents not as individual people but as fungible markers of white accumulation.
-These narratives show a total and aggressive contempt for the Black metropolis, its people and social movements.
+Devitalization—a geography of social death and an unuttered word—is the process by which Detroit became a black metropolis.
+Detroit is said to be in need of revitalization and that revitalization imagines a geography devoid of humans, a “blank canvas”, because the social death of blackness imagines black residents not as individual people but as fungible markers of accumulation.
+These narratives show a total and aggressive contempt for the black metropolis, its people and social movements.
 But “revitalization” is not treated as problematic no matter the massive harm it’s causing because, to repeat Hartman’s phrasing, “No crime can occur because the slave statutes recognize no such crime.”

 3 thoughts on “The Anti-Black Geography of Revitalizing Detroit”

 Excellent article – annotated a few passages — http://genius.it/cico3.com/2015/07/26/the-anti-black-geography-of-revitalizing-detroit

 An excellent article bringing together many facets of why talking up the “revitalization of Detroit” is eroding the culture of the city.
 There is a capitalist oriented push to profit on the poor and weakened city story, primarily being executed through gentrification.